 A correspondent for ESPN since 2002, Tom Rinaldi contributes to a wide variety of programs and fills a number of roles at the network.
 He is a weekly contributor to College Gameday, and serves as a sideline reporter for some of college football’s biggest games, including the Rose Bowl and the national championship.

-He is part of ESPN’s golf coverage at the Masters and The Open Championship, as an interviewer, essayist, and hole announcer.
+He is part of ESPN’s golf coverage at the Masters as an interviewer and essayist.
 And in tennis, he has done play-by-play at Wimbledon, the Australian Open and the US Open.
 His feature stories are a staple on SportsCenter, E:60, and SCFeatured.

 In March 2010, Rinaldi conducted the first interview with Tiger Woods, after the one-car accident in front of his home four months earlier, and the resulting scandal and implosion of his personal life.
 Clips or excerpts from the interview were broadcast or published by media outlets around the world.